Producing savings in cost, weight, lead time, size and inventory.

 EB equipment is expensive; £300,000 to £2,000,000 is typical, subject to the size of machine.
 There are many areas where the advantages justify the cost.

 What is the difference between EB and Laser welding?

-Laser, which uses highly focused light does not need a vacuum, but still needs controlled atmosphere to weld high strength materials.
+Laser uses highly focused light does not need a vacuum, but still needs controlled atmosphere to weld high strength materials.
 It is very successful for low power, high speed welds for electronic and thin metal joining, where fibre optics can be used to deliver the light source.